 Rhythm and blues.

-R&B or R’n’B, is a genre of popular music from African-American communities in the 1940s.
+R&B or R’n’B is a popular music genre that originated from African American communities in the 1940s.

-From 1960s to 1970s, several British bands and groups such as the Rolling Stones, the Who and the Animals were referred to and promoted as being R&B bands.
-By the 1970s, the term “rhythm and blues” had changed again and was used as a blanket term for soul and funk.
-In the late 1980s, a newer style of R&B developed, becoming known as “contemporary R&B”.
-It combines rhythm and blues with elements of pop, soul, funk, disco, hip hop, and electronic music.
-(Wikipedia)
+Some British bands and groups like the Rolling Stones, the Who and the Animals were called and marketed as R&B bands in the 1960s and 1970s.
+By the 1970s, the term “rhythm and blues” also covered soul and funk music.
+In the late 1980s, a new style of R&B emerged, called “contemporary R&B”.
+It blends rhythm and blues with pop, soul, funk, disco, hip hop, and electronic music.

 Soul

-Soul music is a popular music genre that originated in the African American community throughout the United States in the late 1950s and early 1960s.
-It has its roots in African-American gospel music and rhythm and blues.
-Soul became popular for dancing and listening, where U.S. record labels such as Motown, Atlantic and Stax were influential during the Civil Rights Movement.
-Soul also became popular around the world, directly influencing rock music and the music of Africa.
+Soul music is a popular music genre that emerged in the African American community in the late 1950s and early 1960s.
+It combines elements of African American gospel music and rhythm and blues.
+Soul music was popular for dancing and listening, and it was influenced by U.S. record labels such as Motown, Atlantic and Stax during the Civil Rights Movement.
+It also influenced rock music and the music of Africa around the world.

-Soul music dominated the R&B chart in the 1960s, and many recordings crossed over into the pop charts.
-By 1968, the soul music genre had begun to splinter.
-Some soul artists developed funk music, while other singers and groups developed slicker, more sophisticated, and in some cases more politically conscious varieties.
-(Wikipedia)
+Soul music was the dominant R&B genre in the 1960s, and many songs crossed over to the pop charts.
+By 1968, soul music had diversified into different styles.
+Some soul artists created funk music, while others developed more sophisticated, polished, or politically aware forms of soul music.

 2 CHORD ~ EASY SLOW JAM UKULELE LESSON – R&B / SOUL